 This crust is much easier than pie crust.
 It always turns out and looks beautiful.
 A shortbread cookie crust goes with any special occasion and goes well with these pies:

-Fruit Pies – Apple, cherry, peach, and strawberry pies are all excellent choices for shortbread crust.
-The sweetness of the fruit will balance out the sweetness of the cookie crust.
+Fruit Pies – Apple, cherry, peach, and strawberry pies are all excellent choices for shortbread crusts- the sweetness of the fruit balances out the sweetness of the cookie crust.

-Cream Pies – Chocolate, coconut, and key lime pies are all delicious options for shortbread crust.
-The creamy filling will complement the cookie flavor of the crust.
+Cream Pies – Chocolate, egg custard, coconut, and key lime pies are all delicious options with shortbread crusts.
+The creamy filling complements the cookie flavor of the crust.

 Nut Pies – Pecan and pumpkin pies are perfect for shortbread crust.
 The nutty flavor of the filling will go well with the cookie flavor of the crust.

-Looking for more delicious crusts?
-Try out graham cracker crust and buttery pie crust recipes!
+Are you looking for more delicious crusts?
+Try my graham cracker crust and buttery pie crust.

 Ingredients